alkinkasap/Clean-Blog-Kirby-Theme/readme.md

 ## Documentation
 <http://getkirby.com/docs>

-Theme has custom header images option, social links option and credits option.
+Theme has custom header images option, social links option, credits option and tracker code option.

 To enable a cover image simply rename it "cover" in the page you wanted.
 If there isn't any cover image has been set site's cover image will be used instead.

-Social links and credits options are in site options menu.
+Social links, credits and tracker code options are in site options menu.

 ## Support
 <http://getkirby.com/support>